sohonet/monitorama.eu-2018/day2.md

 What happens on network edge is now more important, and the edge is far away.

-single faults no longer cause impacts: fault tolerance does not mean zero incidents.
+Single faults no longer cause impacts: fault tolerance does not mean zero incidents.

 So how do we fix monitoring?

 Existing monitoring is incident driven.
-Assumption that faults are easy to detech, and all failure conditions are knowable.
+Assumption that faults are easy to detect, and all failure conditions are knowable.

 Dashboards are artefacts of a past failure.
 Internal health is irrelevant, user requests are what they care about.
 (Symptom based monitoring)